-A MIDI Four-track, Sequenced Arpeggiator, Chord Player and Drone
+A MIDI Four-track, Sequenced Arpeggiator, Chord and Drone Player

 We’ve turned complex music theory into a killer synthesizer jamming MIDI controller.
 With four parts that can play up to 8 synths, you can make fantastic electronic music, such as soundscapes, electronica, ambient, electro, or techno to name a few.
 Whether noodling in your music space after work or jamming with friends, The NDLR can take your music to amazing places!

-Press one of the seven chord buttons, and the two arpeggiators and drone follow the chord notes while your polyphonic synth sings with pads.
+Press one of the seven chord buttons, and the two arpeggiators and drone follow the chord notes while your polyphonic synth sings with ethereal pads.

 There are start and stop buttons for each of the four parts, and a button to start/stop all parts.
 And there’s a “panic” button to stop all MIDI notes.